How to integrate GingerDJ with a legacy database¶

 Auto-generate the models¶

-GingerDJ comes with a utility called inspectdb
+GingerDJ comes with a utility called inspectdb that can create models

 by introspecting an existing database.
 You can view the output by running this